 We support the principles of the Paris Accord and efforts to reduce green-house gas ("GHG") emissions and understand that businesses such as ours have an active role to play in identifying and implementing solutions to the challenges posed by climate change.
 We first publicly articulated climate-related targets for reducing GHG emissions and energy intensity, among other sustainability metrics, in 2017.
 Since then, we have reported annually on our steady progress in achieving, or exceeding, the reduction targets that we set.
-Last year, we committed to publishing this report in recognition of our stakeholders' growing interest in gaining a deeper understanding of the climate-related risks and opportunities that climate change presents to our business.
+We first published this report in April 2022 in recognition of our stakeholders' growing interest in gaining a deeper understanding of the climate-related risks and opportunities that climate change presents to our business and have committed to updating this Report annually as appropriate.